Transport on the Regent's Canal: Vessels

 The London Waterbus Company has a fleet of four traditional canal barges or narrowboats which have been converted to carry passengers as a water bus service.
 Two of the vessels are of historic interest and are noted on the National Register of Historic Ships.

-Walker's Quay operate the Jenny Wren cruise boat, and also the widebeam restaurant boat My Fair Lady.
+Walker's Quay operate the Jenny Wren cruise boat, and also the widebeam restaurant boat, My Fair Lady.

-Jason, run by Jason's Trip, is over 100 years old and is one of the oldest narrowboats is use on the Regent's Canal.
+Jason, run by Jason's Trip, is over 100 years old and is one of the oldest narrowboats in use on the Regent's Canal.

 Services

 The London Waterbus Company runs daily scheduled water bus services all year round, with regular services running between Camden Lock and Little Venice, as well as Zoo Express services into London Zoo (including zoo admission).
 They have online ticketing with additional limited walk up availability for seats with card payments on board.

-The Jenny Wren has been operating since 1968 and follows a similar route, offering a scheduled pleasure cruise service from Camden Lock to Little Venice and back with a tour guide.
-Uniquely for scheduled cruises she also goes through the lock at Camden Town (commonly known as Camden Lock but properly called Hampstead Road Lock) at the start and end of the cruise.
+The narrowboat, known as the Jenny Wren has been operating since 1968 and follows a similar route, offering a scheduled pleasure cruise service from Camden Lock to Little Venice and back with a tour guide.
+Uniquely for scheduled cruises, she also goes through the lock at Camden Town (commonly known as Camden Lock but properly called Hampstead Road Lock) at the start and end of the cruise.
 During the winter months, the boat is available for private hire only.
 My Fair Lady can be booked as required.
-Tickets can be bought online or at the canal on the day, cash and card payments are accepted.
+Tickets can be bought online or at the canal on the day, and both cash and card payments are accepted for the cruise.

 Jason's Trip has operated public trips from Little Venice to Camden since 1951.
 Jason operates from the first weekend in April to the first weekend in November.